Graduateshotline

-graduateshotline logo
+graduateshotline

-A degree in Economics
+A Degree in Economics

-Undergraduate Studies: B.A. verses B.S.
+Undergraduate Studies: B.A. versus B.S.

-It is also important to consider your long-term educational and career goals when deciding whether to pursue a B.A. or B.S.
+It is also essential to consider your long-term educational and career goals when deciding whether to pursue a B.A. or B.S.
 Economics degree.
 For most students, entering the workforce after completing a four-year degree is sufficient for achieving their goals.
 Others may use their undergraduate studies as a springboard into a graduate economics program or professional degree such as law (J.D.) or business administration (M.B.A.).
 If you intend to pursue additional education, it is advised that you earn a B.S. so that you will have completed any prerequisites required by your graduate program.

 Graduate Studies: M.A. in Economics versus M.B.A.

 Often, people are unfamiliar with the difference between a degree in economics and a degree in business.
 Aren’t they the same thing?
 Well, no. Economics studies the consumption of goods, while a business degree studies the efficiency of consumption; economics majors study the behavior of individuals in a market, while business majors study the behavior of businesses in a market.
-The two degrees are very complementary, and some of the skills and knowledge you learn in an undergraduate economics program will translate into an M.B.A. program quite nicely.
+The two degrees are complementary, and some of the skills and knowledge you learn in an undergraduate economics program will translate into an M.B.A. program quite nicely.
 Ultimately, though, the decision rests on your long-term career goals.
-If you wish to enter into the corporate world, an M.B.A. is the right choice.
+If you wish to enter the corporate world, an M.B.A. is the right choice.
 But, if you desire to be a professional economist - or a professor of economics - then you must complete a Master’s degree in preparation for doctoral studies (Ph.D.).

 Advanced Studies: Doctor of Philosophy in Economics (Ph.D.)